-EDA | Exploratory Data Analysis in Python
+EDA - Exploratory Data Analysis in Python

-Exploratory Data Analysis (EDA) is a key step in data analysis, focusing on understanding patterns, trends, and relationships through statistical tools and visualizations.
-Python offers powerful libraries like pandas, numPy, matplotlib, seaborn, and plotly, enabling effective exploration and insight generation to guide further modeling and analysis.
+Exploratory Data Analysis (EDA) is a important step in data analysis which focuses on understanding patterns, trends and relationships through statistical tools and visualizations.
+Python offers various libraries like pandas, numPy, matplotlib, seaborn and plotly which enables effective exploration and insights generation to help in further modeling and analysis.
+In this article, we will see how to perform EDA using python.

 Key Steps for Exploratory Data Analysis (EDA)